Accessibility statement for the Education, Skills & Employment Portal and Associated Applications

 We tested:

-• SHELL Access Portal, LLWR Data Collection, LLWR Inform and WBL Profiling - services based on a different technical platform but ‘skinned’ to look like our mobile application
+- The Education, Skills & Employment Portal, Data Collection, Inform Reports, ACP CPS and JGW+ CPS - applications based on a different technical platform but ‘skinned’ to look like our mobile application